glimpse-editor/glimpse-editor.github.io/content/about.md

 ## How much do you earn from this project? {#how-much-do-you-earn-from-this-project}
 Nothing.
 This is a strictly not-for-profit venture.
 Any money that we do not use to cover our own costs is [eventually passed along](https://opencollective.com/glimpse/expenses?tag=donation) to the GNU Image Manipulation Program developers.

-When we switch across to our new image editing program ("Glimpse NX") and stop forking the GNU Image Manipulation Program, any "surplus" money will continue to be held by Open Collective, and we will follow our usual governance process to determine how that money will be spent or donated.

 [Return to top](#contents)

 ## Are you scamming me? {#are-you-scamming-me}
-No. There are people on the Internet who disagree with our project existing for political reasons, and unfortunately a small number of those individuals have been trying to smear the Glimpse project and our contributors with false accusations.
+No. Unfortunately there are people on the Internet who disagree with our project existing for political reasons, and in the absence of any reasonable arguments against what we are doing, some of them have tried to smear the Glimpse project and our contributors with false accusations.

 To determine for yourself if we have delivered on the objectives we have set out, you can compare your current experience of the software against our [Development Priorities](https://github.com/glimpse-editor/Glimpse/wiki/Development-Priorities), the `NEWS` file provided with [the source code](https://github.com/glimpse-editor/Glimpse), and the release notes we produce on [our blog](/posts/).

 You can also review how much we have received in donations and the ways we have spent that money on [our Open Collective profile](https://opencollective.com/glimpse).
 Open Collective is a 501(c) charity based in the United States, and they collect all donations on our behalf.
 We cannot access that money without raising an invoice for work or providing receipted evidence of an expense.
 Open Collective automatically publishes records of every donation we receive and expense claim we file publicly, and in real time.

-Our [Github Sponsors](https://github.com/sponsors/glimpse-editor) page is directly linked to our Open Collective profile, so all donations received via that channel are also collected and recorded by Open Collective without our intervention.
+Our [Github Sponsors](https://github.com/sponsors/glimpse-editor) page is directly linked to our Open Collective profile via [Stripe](https://stripe.com/), so all donations received from that channel are also collected and recorded by Open Collective without our intervention.

+**The Glimpse project is strictly not-for-profit, and we periodically donate surplus funds to the GNU Image Manipulation Program developers**.
+You can review those donations here: https://opencollective.com/glimpse/expenses?tag=donation

 It is also our policy to provide a link to the [GNU Image Manipulation Program donation page](https://www.gimp.org/donating/) whenever we provide links to our own donation page so that it is clear to prospective donors that there are two separate projects.